nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 2. Download the latest `HustleBook` [here](https://github.com/AY2122S2-CS2103T-W15-2/tp/releases/).
    ![Where to click](images/downloadHustleBookHere.png)

 3. Place the file into a folder where you would like to keep it.
-We recommend keeping it in your `Desktop` for easier access.
+We recommend keeping it in your `Desktop` folder for easier access.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. That's it.
 Your HustleBook is ready to go! 🎉 Keep following the steps to get to know how HustleBook can help you.

 6. Let's try out some features!
-Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+Type the command in the command box and press Enter to run it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all contacts.